 Serve your blackcurrant jam in...

-This basin dessert is a winner on all fronts – it allows you to use up your stale bread as well as a large batch of whatever summer fruits you can lay your hands on.
+This basin summer pudding is a winner on all fronts – it allows you to use up your stale bread as well as a large batch of whatever summer fruits you can lay your hands on.
 Play around with ratios to suit your tastes, and try something new by adding grapes and cherries for a ‘Black Forest’ version.
 If you haven't had your fill of fabulous desserts, check out our top summer pudding recipes.

 Fat-free sorbet is the summer cooler to top all others.
 This version has a rich and deep flavour, levelled out by fresh mint and sugar syrup.
-We have serving suggestions too - dollop a scoop into a glass of Prosecco to create an instant frozen cocktail, or blend it into a smooth, creamy lassi.
-Adapt this recipe, swapping the mango sorbet for blackcurrant, and the fresh fruit with a handful of berries, using milk to adjust the thickness and honey to add sweetness if required.
+We have serving suggestions too - dollop a scoop into a glass of prosecco to create an instant frozen cocktail, or blend it into this smooth, creamy lassi, swapping the mango sorbet for blackcurrant, and the fresh fruit for a handful of berries, using milk to adjust the thickness and honey to add sweetness if required.
 Discover more refreshing sorbet recipes with our ultimate collection.

 Berry and game seasons coincide, and if you’re lucky enough to pick up fresh grouse, cut through its rich flavour with a fruit-based sauce.
 This recipe means business.
-Roast the grouse simply and spruce it up with a whisky, beetroot and blackcurrant sauce – with a dash of blackcurrant Cassis for good measure.
+Roast the grouse simply and spruce it up with a whisky, beetroot and blackcurrant sauce – with a dash of crème de cassis for good measure.

 Compote couldn’t be easier to make, and it can be used on yogurt, swirled into ice cream, in cocktails, pies, desserts and so much more besides.
 This summery version can be whipped up in minutes.
 Freeze in individual portions – an ice cube tray is good for this – and use over a three month period.
 We recommend adding cinnamon to the mix too.